localgovdrupal/docs/docs/src/content/features/directories.md

 ### Directory Facets

 Facets are groups of attributes users will filter by when searching for a Directory Item(s).
-Each Facet type should be made up of at least 2 Facets each of which can apply to 1 or more Directory Items.
-As an example, when searching for a school, there are a variety of attributes which users will obviously be interested in when looking for one that fits their needs.
+Each Facet type should be made up of at least 2 Facets, each of which can apply to 1 or more Directory Items.
+As an example, when searching for a school, there are a variety of attributes which users will be interested in when looking for one that fits their needs.
 This is illustrated well by [Croydon's Secondary school Directory](https://www.croydon.gov.uk/schools-and-education/schools/find-school-near-you/secondary-schools):

 ![school-facets](https://user-images.githubusercontent.com/11015602/134496028-5d424f43-da4c-455d-af28-03479d06c0e8.png)

-Note that not all Facet types are made up of mutually-exclusive Facets; in the case of gender Facets most schools are applicable to both _Girls_ and _Boys_ where as other shcools are only applicable to one gender.
+Note that not all Facet types are made up of mutually-exclusive Facets; in the case of gender most schools are applicable to both _Girls_ and _Boys_ where as other schools are only applicable to one gender.

-Another example of Facets which aren't mutually exclusive would be releavant to sports facilities:
+Another example of Facets which aren't mutually exclusive would be relevant to sports facilities:

 **Sports (Directory Facet type)**
 - Swimming (Directory facet)